freqtrade/freqtrade/docs/freqai.md

 ```

 !!!
 Note
-    Catboost will not be installed on arm devices (raspberry, Mac M1, ARM based VPS, ...), since it does not provide wheels for this platform.
+    Catboost will not be installed on low-powered arm devices (raspberry), since it does not provide wheels for this platform.

-!!!
-Note "python 3.11"
-    Some dependencies (Catboost, Torch) currently don't support python 3.11.
-Freqtrade therefore only supports python 3.10 for these models/dependencies.
-    Tests involving these dependencies are skipped on 3.11.

 ### Usage with docker